jdimeglio/mimeDecode/README.md

 $Decoder  = new Mail_mimeDecode($string);
 $structure = $Decoder->decode($params);

-PS: im not a PHP programmer, just in a past life ivve programmed a bunch of OOP code.
+PS: im not a PHP programmer, just in a past life ive programmed a bunch of OOP code.

 :-)